temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ```
 <!--SNIPEND-->

-The `main` function connects to a Temporal Client and creates a Worker object to run the `SendEmailWorkflow` Workflow and the `send_email()` Activity.
+The `main` function connects to a Temporal [Client](https://python.temporal.io/temporalio.client.Client.html) and creates a Worker object to run the `SendEmailWorkflow` Workflow and the `send_email()` Activity.

+In this tutorial, the Client is connecting to `localhost:7223` and the Namespace name is set to the default name.

+The [Worker](https://python.temporal.io/temporalio.worker.Worker.html) process the Workflow and Activities.
+Once created, Workers can be run and shutdown explicitly with `run` or `shutdown`.

+A Task Queue is required for a Worker.

 The `if __name__ == "__main__":` block runs the main function using `asyncio.run`.

 Now that we've written the logic to execute the Workflow and Activity Definitions, let's build the gateway.

 ## Build the gateway

+The gateway is used to communicate and send data back and forth.
+This tutorial uses Flask, to `subscribe`, `get-details`, and `unsubscribe`.

 ### Global Client